yogeshbdeshpande/arm-c2pa/requirements/PLATFORM.md

 Time Server/Trusted Time Generator, in a TEE, which cannot be compromised..

-If there is no On Device Timestamping available on the Device, then the C2PA Compliant Implementation, MUST contact the Time Stamp Server to get the trusted Timestamp from a Trusted TimeStamping Authority and then sign the Manifest, this is like a Counter Signaure.
-Now there is a Trusted TSA List managed using, TSA Server RFC3161
+When Signed, the root of Signer has to be on a TSA Trust List If there is no On Device Timestamping available on the Device, then the C2PA Compliant Implementation, MUST contact the Time Stamp Server to get the trusted Timestamp from a Trusted TimeStamping Authority and then use it inside the Manifest, this is like a Counter Signaure.
+TSA Server RFC3161.